Digital Marketing

 “We’ll get you to page one of Google in 90 days.”
 “We guarantee 50 leads per month.”

-No legitimate agency guarantees specific outcomes before understanding your business, market, and competition.
-Marketing results depend on many factors outside agency control.
-Guarantees are either outright lies or come with fine print that makes them meaningless.
+This is a lie.
+No agency can guarantee specific outcomes without understanding your business, market, and competition.
+Marketing has too many variables outside agency control.
+When they guarantee results, you’re either getting lied to or fine print that makes the guarantee worthless.

 Ownership of Your Assets